Valuations of Semirings: Examples

 \subsection{The first example, $\mathbb{Q}_{max}$}

-\begin{pro} Let $M=\mathbb{Q}_{max}$.
-Then, \begin{enumerate} \item With Definition \ref{classcalvaluation}, the set of valuations on $M$ is equal to $\mathbb{R}$.
-There are exactly three valuations on $M$ up to equivalence. \item With Definition \ref{semiringmorphism}, the set of strict valuations on $M$ is equal to $\mathbb{R}_{\geq 0}$.
-There are exactly two strict valuations on $M$ up to equivalence. \item With Definition \ref{semihypval}, the set of valuations on $M$ with values in $\mathbb{R}_{+,val}$ is equal to $\mathbb{R}_{\geq 0}$.
-There are exactly two valuations on $M$ up to equivalence. \end{enumerate} \end{pro}
+\begin{pro} Let $S=\mathbb{Q}_{max}$.
+Then, \begin{enumerate} \item The set of classical valuations on $S$ is equal to $\mathbb{R}$.
+There are exactly three classical valuations on $S$ up to equivalence. \item The set of strict valuations on $S$ is equal to $\mathbb{R}_{\geq 0}$.
+There are exactly two strict valuations on $S$ up to equivalence. \item The set of hyperfield valuations on $S$ is equal to $\mathbb{R}_{\geq 0}$.
+There are exactly two hyperfield valuations on $S$ up to equivalence. \end{enumerate} \end{pro}